european-lisp-symposium/els-web/output/static/submission/final.md

 6. The `Basic information` tab will get you your DOI.
 Do not fill in the `Digital Object Identifier` field, but click the `Reserve DOI` button below it.
 Zenodo will then assign you a DOI.
-Include this DOI in your paper and recompile it.
+Include this DOI in your paper (`\acmDOI{...}` as in the LaTeX template) and recompile it.
 Then, upload your finished paper in the `Files` tab (this process resolves the circular dependency of the DOI being included in the file it points to).

 7. Fill out the remaining items in the `Basic information` tab.
 The `Publication date` is 2025-05-12, the `Title` should be the title of your